-Figure 1: The estimated effective reproduction number, R(t), of the COVID-19 pandemic in Austin from February 17, 2020 to December 22, 2020.
+Figure 1: The 7-day average effective reproduction number, R(t), of the COVID-19 pandemic in Austin from February 17, 2020 to March 9, 2021.
 R(t) is an epidemiological quantity used to describe the contagiousness of a disease.
 An epidemic is expected to continue if R(t) is greater than one and to end if R(t) is less than one.
 This epidemic threshold of R(t) = 1 is indicated by a horizontal dashed line.
 R(t) can be interpreted as the average number of people that an infected case will infect.
 The value of R(t) depends on the basic infectiousness of the disease, the number of people that are susceptible to infection, and the impact of social distancing, mask wearing and other measures to slow transmission.
 The solid line gives the mean daily estimate and the shaded ribbon indicates the 95% credible interval.
-The apparent weekly cyclicity is caused by weekday-weekend fluctuations in mobility.